Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **New Error Types:** Additional error types are now detected and highlighted, including new syntax and structure issues.
 - **Red Download Button:** The "Download edited file" button turns red if there are unresolved errors, preventing accidental saving.
 - **Improved Restore Structure:** The CommonEvent structure fixer now handles errors left after the first fix, and you no longer need to reload the fixed file each time—just click "Update Editor".
-- **Enhanced Error Lamp:** The red/green lamp now reflects new error types and provides more detailed feedback.
+- **Enhanced Error Lamp:** The red/green lamp now verifies the **logical skeleton** of the event, allowing split dialogues while still catching accidental command deletions.
 - **Affinity System Support:** Automatic detection and handling of character affinity/好感度 system strings with proper formatting.
 - **Automatic Block Synchronization:** Related blocks (JumpToLabel/Label, Script/ScriptMore) are automatically synchronized when edited.
 - **Smart Block Filtering:** Only relevant blocks are shown in the editor based on content analysis (e.g., Script blocks with Japanese text or Russian translations).